-On June 10, 2019, the Foothills Regional Commission and Isothermal Community College hosted a gathering of the region’s community and economic development leaders focused on Federal Opportunity Zones.
+In June 2019, the Foothills Regional Commission and Isothermal Community College hosted a gathering of the region’s community and economic development leaders focused on Federal Opportunity Zones.

-Statement on Opportunity Zones from Chairman Jay Clayton, U.S. Securities and Exchange Commission
+- Statement on Opportunity Zones from Chairman Jay Clayton, U.S. Securities and Exchange Commission

 Treasury and IRS Issue Final Regulations on Opportunity Zones

 In December 2019 the U.S. Treasury Department and the IRS issued final regulations regarding the implementation of the Opportunity Zones tax incentive.
 The final rules provide clarity for Opportunity Funds and their eligible subsidiaries in determining qualification and levels of investment in Opportunity Zones.
 They also provide guidance on the types of capital gains that qualify for Opportunity Zone investments.
 Please click here to view the regulations, and click here to view FAQs.

 Opportunity Zones in ARC Region